 The fee to take the TOEFL-IBT at a Michigan-based location is approximately \$195.00.
-The fee to take the occupational therapy jurisprudence examination is approximately \$53.00.
+The estimated cost for obtaining fingerprints is approximately \$61.60.
+The fee to take the podiatric medicine and surgery jurisprudence exam is approximately \$53.00.